Judat/kickstarter-analysis/README.md

 - What are some limitations of this dataset?
 The data shows us the trends over a period of time in different countries but it doesnt specify the demographics or ages of the backers to give us insight into spending habbits based on age and background.
 - What are some other possible tables and/or graphs that we could create?
-We can use Pie chart and box plots as well
+We can use Pie chart and box plots as well.